mariegrace31/react_capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## **Acknowledgments 🙏**<a name="acknowledgements"></a>

 I would like to express our sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
 Your unwavering support, and feedbacks have played an immense role in making this journey a resounding success.
-Thank you for being an integral part of our achievements.
+Thank you for being an integral part of my achievements.And many thanks for [Neslson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>